-In the file tnsnames.ora, create an entry for the listener alias to resolve the address information.
+In the file thin address information.
 In the address parameter, set the host name to the virtual IP address for the service group, without the CONNECT DATA portion of the connect descriptor.

-In the following example, the listener listener\alias uses TCP/IP port 1521 and the virtual IP address for the service group is oraprod.
+In the following example, the listener listener_alias uses TCP/IP port 1521 and the virtual IP address for the service group is oraprod.